Shivppatel/CrimeSurge/README.md

 ## Running the Application

 To run the program, type “npm start” into the terminal after everything is installed.
 If everything has been installed correctly, this command should open up a new local instance of the server 3000 (although if that server is currently running, you will be prompted to use another server).
 Your local instance should open up as a new tab in your browser, but if it doesn’t, type “localhost:[current local host number]” to navigate to the local instance of the application.

 If there are issues with opening the local instance at all, there may be an error in your code or in the packages installed for your instance of the project.
 Running “npm install” should fix most of these issues, especially after installing other packages such as sqlite or React, but if the problem persists after npm install, there may be an issue outside of a coding error.
 The terminal may list solutions to this issue, and most of the time, the first listed solution, deleting “package-lock.json” will resolve the issue in the local instance.

 If that doesn’t work, the other options may resolve the problem, but if they don’t, make sure to pull any changes made to the main branch if you’re working in a group.
 The version differences between branches may resolve the problem.
 If pulling or merging branches does not work, uninstalling and reinstalling the project may fix the issue.
 Reinstallation should solve the problem and wipe out any mistakes made during the initial installation process, but if the problem persists after reinstallation, additional research may be needed.

 ## Running Tests

 The PGC Crime Map API technically does not have any official tests to run to test its functionality such as Cypress.
 There are, however, several visual ways to test the application, much like any application.

 The first is to make sure the web page has opened and displayed its contents correctly.
 Any differences between the expectation and reality of factors such as placement, color, and text size should be noted and fixed in the code if possible.

-	Secondly, the heat map should display hues of green, yellow, and red on the imported Google map that show where crimes (or other activities) are concentrated the most.
+Second, the heat map should display hues of green, yellow, and red on the imported Google map that show where crimes (or other activities) are concentrated the most.
 If this isn’t true, the data points may have been retrieved incorrectly or the link to the API may be broken.

 Third, if the statistics aren’t shown to be similar to the tableau version of the data, the get or post requests likely faltered, the SQL script has an error in it, or the link to the API is broken.

 ## API

 The application mainly utilizes the get and post endpoints to retrieve and post the data from the PG County API, respectively.
 These endpoints can be found in app.js, along with the code for SQLite endpoints.
 Calls directly to the API outside of SQL instances will have a “/api” as the API endpoint while calls utilizing SQLite will have “/sql” as the API endpoint (e.g. app.route(‘/api’) vs. app.route(‘/sql’)).

 ### GET

 The get endpoint is meant to retrieve data from the PG County API, with said data usually being in the form of JSON (the URL the get endpoint links to should have “.json” at the end of it).
 Some of the utility of the get endpoint can be circumvented in the post endpoint if coded properly, but the get request is still useful for retrieving data.
 In the get endpoint, a console statement such as “get request detected” is output if the get request is valid.
 The sql endpoint works much the same way.

 ### POST

 The post endpoint sends data to our server, usually in the form of a map or a graph for crime hotspots and statistics.
 The api post endpoint utilizes a constant that stores the data from the site with an “await fetch(url)” call.
 That constant’s data is then stored into another constant as a JSON object, with the second constant then being sent as a JSON response.
 The endpoint also outputs a few messages to the log to ensure the post request is working, such as “‘fetch request data’, json”, that developers can check in their local instance.

 The SQL post endpoint works a bit differently in order to work with a stored database.
 This endpoint will first print out a message to the log to ensure the get endpoint’s code is working properly, and then proceeds to open the initial database created.
 After that, the database runs a query that returns the crime statistics categorized.

 ### PUT

 The put request is the only API endpoint that is missing, due to most of its functionality being fulfilled by the post request.

 ## Known Bugs and Future Development

 There are several potential bugs in the application that still need to be resolved.
 The heat map’s data points, when zoomed out a bit, can become blob-like and indistinguishable from each other.
 This bug does not occur often, but it does exist and can make identifying crime hotspots difficult.
 In the future this will be remedied by looking at the styling choices of the heatmap and if there is a way to keep hotspots more distinct from each other even when zoomed a certain distance away.

 Another bug is with the statistics page’s main chart for crime by category.
 Sometimes when the button the push the crime is used, the statistics don’t reset and instead add onto the existing crime counts by category.
 This may be a bug with the Sqlite code and how the data is imported and deleted (or not deleted) between button presses.
 Future development will focus on deleting the sql database entirely between calls if necessary to ensure this stacked data does not appear.